 In the People Development field, many hours are spent on people wanting to gain skills, strategies and knowledge in order to enable them to get what they want.
 The desire to learn is endemic as a report by NIACE showed a conservative estimate of some £55 Billion spent on life-long learning in the UK alone.
 People are motivated for many different reasons to learn, either for jobs, hobbies or creating a business for example.
 This is all good, and commendable, except when people commit to learning to become a better person.

 Wanting to become a better person starts you off on the wrong foot.
-Because, at the core of who we are, is a human being and the real spirit of humanness is love, kindness, abundance and prosperity.
-What we may have to do is to unearth and get in touch with the person which already exists amongst the layers of limiting and/or destructive beliefs, learned behaviours and ego thinking.
+At the core of who we are, is a human being.
+The real spirit of humanness is love, kindness, abundance and prosperity.
+What we may have to do is to unearth and get in touch with the person which already exists.
+It is hidden amongst the layers of limiting and/or destructive beliefs, learned behaviours and ego thinking.

-Don’t get me wrong, when I hear someone state they want to become a better person I understand they really mean they want to like themselves better, because after all if they didn’t, it simply wouldn’t occur to them to attempt to become a better person.
-This does not mean people with egotistical big personalities like themselves, often a big inflated ego is in place precisely because they don’t like themselves deeply within and the ego comes to the fore to compensate and attempts to show themselves and the world they are great people really.
+When I hear someone say they want to become a better person I understand they really mean they want to like themselves better.
+After all, if they didn’t, it simply wouldn’t occur to them to attempt to become a better person.
+This does not mean people with egotistical big personalities like themselves.
+Often a big inflated ego is in place precisely because they don’t like themselves deeply within.
+Then the ego comes to the fore to compensate and attempts to show themselves and the world they are great people really.

 - The person doesn’t like themselves